 - Find a corner of the hankie and peel off a layer.
 Each layer is very thin and cobweb-like.
 Moisturise your hands before so the silk doesn’t get stuck to your fingers!

 - For spinning or knitting: make a hole in the centre with your fingers and draft the fibres apart until you reach the thickness you’d like to work with (watch the video below).
 Break off one end so you’ll have a roving of sorts, then carefully wrap it around your hand to form a nest.
-Spin away, or knit as you would any yarn.
+You then you the same technique you’d use spinning silk hankies as you would any other fibre.
+The long “nest” you get from this preparation can also be knit as you would any yarn, no other prep required.

 - For wet felting (nuno felting): add one or more thin layers to your other fibres for a cobweb effect.
 The silk will gradually embed with the rest as you felt.

 Please note that the last picture shows a stack of several colourways of silk hankies.
 This listing is only for one of them.